 Sorcerers of the Magic Kingdom Playing Cards

 Magic Kingdom has a hidden game that is fun for all ages.
 Sorcerers of the Magic Kingdom will allow you to explore the entire park.
-Check in at the Fire House on Main Street to get your starter pack of cards and learn how to play.
+Check in at the Fire House on Main Street to get your starter pack of cards.

 Whether this is pins, lanyards, t-shirts, or ears, make sure to pack your paraphernalia.